 Polytypic.
 Two subspecies occur in the Agreement Area.
 B. b. bernicla breeds in northern Russia (rarely as far west as the Kanin Peninsula) east to the Taymyr Peninsula, and winters along the coasts of Northwest Europe south to France and occasionally Iberia (vagrant to Morocco).
-There are two discrete populations of B. b. hrota, one breeding in northeast Canada and northern Greenland and wintering mainly in Ireland, and one breeding in Svalbard and Franz Joseph Land and wintering in Denmark and northeast England.

-- Western Siberia/Western Europe (bernicla): 300,000 (WPE2).
+There are two discrete populations of B. b. hrota, one breeding in northeast Canada and wintering mainly in Ireland, and one breeding in Svalbard, Franz Joseph Land and northeast Greenland and wintering in Denmark and northeast England.
+Although some B. bernicla from the Canada/Ireland population bred in Greenland in the early 20th century, the birds now breeding in northeast Greenland have been shown by satellite tracking to belong to the population wintering in Denmark and England (Madsen et al., 1999). - Western Siberia/Western Europe (bernicla): 300,000 (WPE2).

 Trends: Increasing (WPE2).
-Possibly now stabilising after a long period of increase (Madsen et al., 1999).

-- Svalbard/Denmark & U.K. (hrota): 5,000 (WPE2).
+Possibly now stabilising after a long period of increase (Madsen et al., 1999). - Svalbard/Denmark & U.K. (hrota): 5,000 (WPE2).

-- Canada & Greenland/Ireland (hrota): 20,000 (WPE2).
+- Trends: Stable (WPE2). - Canada/Ireland (hrota): 20,000 (WPE2).